 The students, teachers, professional people, peasants, scientists, footballers, even the girls of the Follies Bergères were all drawn into the struggle.
 In Paris students occupied the Sorbonne.
 The Theatre de l'Odéon was occupied by 2,500 students and the school students occupied the schools:

 "Occupation fever gripped the intelligentsia.
 Radical doctors occupied the premises of the Medical Association, radical architects proclaimed the dissolution of their association, actors closed all the theatres of the capital, writers led by Michel Butor occupied the Societé des Gens de Lettres at the Hotel de Massa.
-Even business executives got into the act, seizing for a while the building of the Conseil National du Patronat Français, then moving on to the Confederation Generale des Cadres."
+Even business executives got into the act, seizing for a while the building of the employers' association, Conseil National du Patronat Français, then moving on to the Confederation Generale des Cadres."
 (David Caute, Sixty-Eight, the Year of the Barricades, p.203).

 Since the schools were closed, teachers and students organised nurseries, playgroups, free meals and activities for the strikers' children.
 Committees of strikers' wives were set up and played a leading role organising food supplies.
 Not only the students, but also the professional layers were infected with the bug of revolution.
 The astronomers occupied an observatory.
 There was a strike at the nuclear research centre at Saclay, where the majority of the 10,000 employees were researchers, technicians, engineers or graduate scientists.
 Even the Church was affected.
 In the Latin Quarter, young Catholics occupied a church and demanded a debate instead of mass.